 The other thing I’m proud of is that we set up version one of the system in 3-4 weeks.
 The end-to-end complete wide angle understanding of the scene.
 So I’m pretty proud of our ability to do that.

 From an engineering perspective, I would say that people are very honest in terms of what can we do today, what is going wrong, how can we fix it.
 That’s one thing I like about the culture, I can say “hey I think we should do this” and it is seriously considered.
-That is something that is unlike other environments that I’ve been in in the past.

 I believe success requires that you both know when to take a step back, to think, reflect, prototype and explore solutions, and then when to not let perfection be the enemy of good, and execute on the vision.
 That is the very unique opportunity we have here.
 Usually you are doing one thing or the other.